ziahassan/hugoblog/content/posts/2018-02-01-burn-freely.md

   * wearing your beliefs and passions on your sleeve and being open to change but firm in your confidence;
   * allowing others to burn freely too and stoking their flames as much as possible.

-A stronger fire spreads more quickly, after all.
+A stronger fire spreads more quickly, after all...

  [1](https://www.amazon.com/Good-They-Cant-Ignore-You-ebook/dp/B0076DDBJ6/ref=sr_1_4?s=digital-text&ie=UTF8&qid=1517456263&sr=1-4&keywords=cal+newport)